 - Documents needed by the organization to ensure the effective planning, operation and control of its processes

 Once your organization’s quality policy is defined, make it known to employees, customers and suppliers.
 Communicate the aim of the ISO 9000 quality management system, its advantages, how it will be implemented and respective roles and responsibilities of all parties.
 Employee training programs should be created and targeted for each tier in the organizational chart.
 ISO 9000 training should cover the basic principles of the quality management system, new standards, changed processes, and the implications to the organizational culture and business goals.

 Not all quality management software systems are created equal.
 If one of your goals is to increase efficiency, then eliminate manual steps in your quality management process.
 If another of your goals is to reduce costs, then eliminate unnecessary costs caused by human error.
 Modern quality management systems, like TrackVia, replace these cumbersome and costly parts of the quality management process with automated steps.
 So, not only are manual data collection and manual data entry phased out, real-time reports are also made available more readily.
 Gone are days of waiting by the computer for the latest spreadsheet containing old data.
 Next-generation quality management systems improve communication and provide greater visibility to areas affecting optimal production yield.

 In today’s ever-increasing, customer-driven environment, manufacturing companies who are ISO 9000 compliant are in a better position to maintain a competitive advantage and increase market share through continuous improvement.
 The outcome includes better quality products, higher profit margins, and improved customer value chain.
 That should make everyone happy.

 Interested in learning about best practices in quality management for manufacturers?
-Take a listen to this podcast!
+Check out this webinar!